-In November 2007, the Group secured an IT service contract for a one-off implementation of IT system of HK\$60,700,000.
-However, the customer and the Group had formed different views towards the interpretation of requirements within the contract.
-As instructed by the customer, the Group subsequently agreed to continue the implementation of the system with the inclusion of the disputed items while reserving its rights and remedies.
-During the financial year, the system was delivered and accepted by the customer.
-The original sum of HK\$60,700,000 has been fully settled and all the implementation cost of the system together with the disputed items have been incurred and recognised.
-Subsequent to the financial year end, the Group is seeking a resolution to claim the cost of these disputed items.
+In November 2007, the Group secured an IT service contract for a one-off implementation of an IT system worth HK\$60.7 million.
+However, the customer and the Group formed different views towards the interpretation of requirements within the contract.
+As instructed by the customer, the Group subsequently agreed to continue implementing the system with the inclusion of the disputed items while reserving its rights and remedies.
+In FY 2011, the system was delivered and accepted by the customer.
+The original sum of HK\$60.7 million was fully settled and all the implementation cost of the system together with the disputed items were incurred and recognised.